nvm1410/advanced-rps/README.md

    ```
 3. Run the app:
    ```
-   npm start
+   npm run dev
    ```

 ## Known Issues

-There are some issues when running locally on Ganache, specifically when trying to call RPS contract methods.
+When running locally on Ganache, make sure to disable auto-mining.
+This will make sure block time is updated correctly.